dslab-epfl/svshi/README.md

 With SVSHI, a user can develop and run Python applications interacting with [KNX](https://www.knx.org/knx-en/for-professionals/index.php) systems that are [formally verified](#verification) at both compile and run-time against a set of provided invariants.

+## Discover SVSHI

+To help you familiarize with SVSHI concepts and write your first apps, we provide a "discover service".
+This service lets you upload your `.knxproj` file.
+It then extracts devices and detects all the communication objects (can be seen as "sub devices" or "abtract devices") that your physical devices offer and that are compatible with SVSHI.

+You can generate new apps for SVSHI that use these devices, write the code locally and update them again on the service.

+Finally, you can install these apps on SVSHI, see the result of the compilation and verification processes and, if they succeeded, you can start a simulation on our KNX simulator and see the behaviour of your app(s) live.

+Once you're ready for the complete SVSHI experience, you can download the app(s) you developed and run them on your own physical installation.

+To run the discover service, please run these 2 scripts in that order:

+- `./scripts/build_discover_service.sh`
+- `./scripts/run_discover_service.sh`

+> Please note that the build process can take 10-15min, even more depending on your machine.

+Once you executed the 2nd script, open your favorite web browser and go to `http://localhost:3000`.

 ## Installation

 We strongly recommend to use SVSHI on Docker with the GUI, see [Docker (can be used on Windows or Unix machine)](#docker-can-be-used-on-windows-or-unix-machine).